HisNameWasBryce/HisNameWasBryce/README.md

 - 👋 Hi, I’m @HisNameWasBryce.
-My name is Bryce, I'm from Las Vegas, NV.
-My dream is to one day work with a team to create the worlds greatest video game!
+My name is Bryce, I'm from Las Vegas, NV and I'm a huge fan of video games.

-- 👀 I’m an avid gamer.
-Been playing games since I could hold a controller.
-Video games have always been there for me, its always been my escape from reality when things get a little too stressful.
-I hope to one day grow my programming skills to a point where I can help work on some of the best video game in the world.
-Hopefully I can give someone else that same feeling that video games has given me in my life.
-It'll take a long time, but I'm always growing and trying to become better.
+- 👀 I've been in the video game industry since 2015.
+I'm trying to grow my knowledge of programming to expand my base knowledge and to grow as a professional.
+Check out some of my sample projects if you're interested.

 - 🌱 I’m currently learning C++, I have some experince with python and Javascript as well.